TCD · The Career Diagnostic

 What this score means for Epidemiologist.

 The Epidemiologist role sits in the mixed-exposure band.
 Multiple high-value tasks are reachable by current models; others remain firmly human.
 Senior practitioners who learn to direct AI tools will get more leverage.
 Mid-career professionals should plan a deliberate upskilling cycle in the next 12 months.
 Over the next 5 years the score is projected to drift down by 8 points based on the science vertical's drift rate.
-Quarterly recomputes track the actual change.
+We update the score every 3 months as new data comes in.

 The four signals.